-Sheila's creativity blossomed as she was involved in many academic clubs, Pep Squad, and other activities during her high school years.
-In her senior year, Sheila landed the school mascot position, and received Artistic Excellence in the Congressional Arts Competition.
+Her creativity blossomed in high school clubs, including Pep Squad, CSF, and Diaconians.
+By her senior year, Sheila was the spirited school mascot, and received the Artistic Excellence Award in the Congressional Arts Competition.

-While attending El Camino College, Sheila's passion for art, writing, and helping others began to emerge.
+While attending El Camino College, Sheila's passion for art, writing, and humanity began to emerge.
 Majoring in art, journalism, psychology and creative writing, she honed her skills as writer and illustrator for the college newspaper, The Warwhoop.
-She received Honorable Mention for a Critical Review at the JACC State Conference, as well as Outstanding Achievement in publishing in Myriad Magazine.
-Sheila entered the "Miss Hawthorne Scholarship Pageant" in 1991 to help pay for her education, and received 2nd Runner-Up and Most Photogenic.
+She received Honorable Mention for a Critical Review at the JACC State Conference in 1991.
+During this time, Sheila also entered the "Miss Hawthorne Scholarship Pageant" to help pay for her education, and received the honor of becoming 2nd Runner-Up and Most Photogenic.